-You may have heard of drawing Mandalas to relieve stress, but do you know anything about Yantras?
-A similar kind of representation?
+You are probably familiar with drawing or colouring Mandalas to relieve stress.
+But, do you know anything about Yantras, a similar kind of representation?

-Yantras are geometrical drawings use as tantric tools for the worshipping of the Divine Feminine.
+Mandalas and Yantras are geometrical drawings.
+Yantras are used as tantric tools for the worshipping of the Divine Feminine.
 Mandalas are representations of your inner and outer wolds and a symbol of the totality of existence.
-You use both Yantras and Mandalas during meditation and in your spiritual quest.
+You can use both Yantras and Mandalas during meditation and your spiritual quest.

-Mandalas are a lot more popular than Yantras, and you may have been confused thinking a Yantra was a Mandala.
+Mandalas are a lot more popular than Yantras.
+You may get confused thinking a Yantra is a Mandala.
 At least that was my case.
 I thought Yantras were simplified Mandalas, with fewer colours and forms.
 My surprise was to discover the complexity of Yantras and its mystical power.
 Let’s find out what Yantras and Mandalas are.

 Mandalas are drawings, diagrams or models that represent the Cosmos, the Infinite and the Universe.
 A mandala symbolises the totality of existence.
 A mandala is a representation of all the forces in the Universe that create it and make it what it is.
 A mandala is the entrance to discover the spiritual world.